Skip to content

 The bike features an array of awesome electronics like cornering ABS, traction control, wheelie control, power modes, quick shifter, engine braking and the six-axis IMU.

-Since the bike is a limited edition bike you may not find it in your local dealership but there several second hand models been sold around.
-Overall, the Panigale series produces some awesome super bikes that are capable of giving competition a run for their money.
+Since the bike is a limited edition bike you may not find it in your local dealership but there are several second-hand models been sold around.
+Overall, the Panigale series produces some awesome superbikes that can give the competition a run for their money.

 The bikes are agile, comfortable and with engines capable of reaching unimaginable speeds.
 The only downside would be the high price for some of the Panigale models.